Find Affordable College Courses

 $12,256 Average Tuition & Fees

-Millersville University of Pennsylvania came in at #7 in this year’s edition of the Best Value Writing Studies Schools in Pennsylvania ranking.
-Located in the suburb of Millersville, Millersville is a public college with a medium-sized student population.
+Millersville University of Pennsylvania ranked #7 on this year’s Best Value Writing Studies Schools in Pennsylvania list.
+Located in the large suburb of Millersville, Millersville is a public college with a moderately-sized student population.

-In-state tuition fees for undergraduate students at Millersville are $12,256 per year.
+The average tuition and fees for an in-state undergraduate at Millersville are $12,256 a year.

 Read More…